garrandall/popular-music-data/tracks/watching-airplanes-gary-allan.md

 Take off and fly
 Tryin to figure out which one you might be on
 And why you don't love me anymore
-Right now im sittin' out here watching airplanes
+Right now I'm sittin' out here watching airplanes

 I would've lied could've cried should've tried harder Done anything to make you stay